 Making your stateroom door stand out will make finding your room that much easier!

 4. You can bring alcohol with you!
-Guests 21 years and older may bring a maximum of 2 bottles of unopened wine or champagne (no larger than 750 ml) or 6 beers (no larger than 12 ounces) on board at the beginning of the cruise and at each port of call.
+The Disney Cruise Alcohol policy states that guests 21 years and older may bring a maximum of 2 bottles of unopened wine or champagne (no larger than 750 ml) or 6 beers (no larger than 12 ounces) on board at the beginning of the cruise and at each port of call.

 These beverages must be packed in carry-on (not checked) bags or luggage.